 What exactly are individual unemployability benefits?

-Individual unemployability benefits from the VA are for veterans who are considered unemployable due to service connected disabilities.
-Individual unemployability is often called total disability for individual unemployability or TDIU.
+VA unemployability benefits from the VA are for veterans who are considered unemployable due to service connected disabilities.
+VA unemployability is often called total disability for individual unemployability or TDIU.
 Individual unemployability benefits can be difficult to obtain.
-The VA denies individual unemployability everyday and many veterans forced to appeal their decision.
-Don’t let a denial of individual unemployability benefits deter you.
-This can be a difficult time in your life and we suggest you contact a individual unemployability disability attorney to handle your claim.
+The VA denies individual unemployability claims everyday and many veterans forced to appeal their decision.
+Don’t let a denial of VA unemployability benefits deter you.
+This can be a difficult time in your life and we suggest you contact a VA unemployability disability attorney to handle your claim.
 Remember, the VA will have an attorney fighting against your appeal, shouldn’t you have an attorney fighting for you?
 Call Woods and Woods today at (888) 959-9908 for a free consultation or click here and fill out a contact form.

 I receive Social Security Disability, can I also get individual unemployability benefits?